jq-rs/mlestalk-ui/README.md

 Supports Cordova Android notifications while staying background without additional dependencies to external servers (like e.g. Google Firebase) which may monitor traffic.

-Uses [MlesTalk WebWorker](https://github.com/jq-rs/mlestalk-webworker) to handle all data traffic sent over TLS.
+Uses [Zpinc WebWorker](https://github.com/jq-rs/zpinc-webworker) to handle all data traffic sent over TLS.

-Please see more details at https://mles.io/app.html and check Reddit [/r/mles](https://www.reddit.com/r/mles/) channel for everything new, like future planned features.
+Please see more details at https://mles.io/app.html and check Lemmy [/c/mles](https://lemmy.world/c/mles/) channel for everything new, like future planned features.

 ## It is open source, can I build it myself?